 I think the park access for me and the location sold the hotel to me.

-Selfridges were only a 5minutes walk, and the rest of Oxford street was easy to explore.
+Selfridges were only a 5-minute walk, and the rest of Oxford Street was easy to explore.

-As I mentioned before, the staff’s customer service was excellent, from concierge, reception, and restaurants down to housekeeping.
+As I mentioned, the staff’s customer service was excellent, from concierge, reception, and restaurants to housekeeping.
 They genuinely make you feel welcome and that nothing is too much hassle.

 The property is part of the Hyatt portfolio and category six, costing 25,000 points a night.
 For dates like in December when prices are £650 a night, this is a decent value.